Pieter Benade: Career

-Player career
+Playing career

 Benade was educated at Prince Edward School in Harare, Zimbabwe, where he played fly-half for the First XV, and captained the side during Craven Week in the 1999/2000 season.
 He was part of the winning Prince Edward side that defeated one of South Africa's leading rugby schools, Paarl Boys' High School, in 2000, and later went on to play for Stellenbosch University in South Africa whist studying a BA degree in sports science.
 He received his first cap for the Maties in 2002, where he was part of two national club championships whilst he played for the side.

 In 2004, he signed his first professional contract with Western Province playing in the Currie Cup, where he made his debut against the SWD Eagles.
 He played at the side for two season, before later playing for the Pumas.
 During this time Benade also represented his country at both XVs and 7s.

 He later agreed a deal with USA Limoges, moving to join the French then-Pro D2 side for the 2007-2008 season.

 Benade also played local South African rugby for False Bay and Hamilton RFC.